featureform/featureform/README.md

 [Featureform](https://featureform.com) is a virtual feature store.
 It enables data scientists to define, manage, and serve their ML model's features.
 Featureform sits atop your existing infrastructure and orchestrates it to work like a traditional feature store.
-By using Featureform, a data science team can solve the organizational problems:
+By using Featureform, a data science team can solve the following organizational problems:

 * **Enhance Collaboration** Featureform ensures that transformations, features, labels, and training sets are defined in a standardized form, so they can easily be shared, re-used, and understood across the team.
 * **Organize Experimentation** The days of untitled_128.ipynb are over.
 Transformations, features, and training sets can be pushed from notebooks to a centralized feature repository with metadata like name, variant, lineage, and owner.
-* **Facilitate Deployment** Once a feature is ready to be deployed, Featureform will orchestrate your data infrastructure to make it ready in production.
+* **Facilitate Deployment** Once a feature is ready to be deployed, Featureform will orchestrate your data infrastructure to make it ready for production.
 Using the Featureform API, you won't have to worry about the idiosyncrasies of your heterogeneous infrastructure (beyond their transformation language).
 * **Increase Reliability** Featureform enforces that all features, labels, and training sets are immutable.
 This allows them to safely be re-used among data scientists without worrying about logic changing.
 Furthermore, Featureform's orchestrator will handle retry logic and attempt to resolve other common distributed system problems automatically.
 * **Preserve Compliance** With built-in role-based access control, audit logs, and dynamic serving rules, your compliance logic can be enforced directly by Featureform.